 However, it's easy and quick for a user to find and remove most trojans.
 Below are instructions on what to do, and links to some software packages that are of help.
 Please help us to help you, take a couple of minutes and check your system over.
 At worst, you've wasted ten minutes, at best you've saved yourself the hassle and potential costs of a system compromise.

 First, make sure the system is clean.
-Download and run a Trojan Scanner - this will detect and remove trojans from any Windows system.
-Shareware but fully functional for 30 days, The Cleaner from http://www.moosoft.com is probably the most comprehensive.
+Download and run a Trojan Scanner - this will detect and remove trojans from any Windows system https://www.avast.com/c-trojan

 Next, update your virus scanner if it's not up to date, and run a full scan.
 Virus scanners also detect most trojans and stop them from being installed.
 They will of course also protect you from numerous other viruses you might accidentally pick up.
 They do need to be up to date to be reliable, so visit the manufacturer's homepage and get yours updated regularly.